List of EastEnders characters introduced in 1985: Sharon Watts

 Sharon Watts (also Mitchell, Rickman and Beale), played by Letitia Dean, is the daughter of Den (Leslie Grantham) and Angie Watts (Anita Dobson).
 Sharon is a regular character in the first 10 years of the programme, after which she leaves and returns several times.
 Sharon is the adoptive daughter of the popular 'supercouple'; Den and Angie.
 She was known to Den as his "princess" and he made sure suitors watched their step around the teenage Sharon.
 Even though she disapproved of her father's dodgy deals and his constant fighting with binge-drinker Angie, she loved them both nonetheless.
 She made a permanent return to the show in 2012.

 Ian Beale

-Ian Beale, played by Adam Woodyatt between 1985 and 2021, is the longest-serving character and the only remaining original character to have appeared continuously since the first episode on 19 February 1985.
+Ian Beale, played by Adam Woodyatt originally appeared as a main character between 1985 and 2021.
+Woodyatt took an extended break from the show in 2021 and, after a couple of guest appearances in December 2022 and June 2023, he made a full time return in August 2023.
+He is the longest-serving main character and the only remaining original character to have appeared fairly continuously since the first episode on 19 February 1985.
 The character appeared in his 2,000th episode in the show on 26 March 2007.
 Ian Beale is one of the original twenty-three characters invented by the creators of EastEnders, Tony Holland and Julia Smith.
 Ian is a member of the first family of EastEnders, the Beales and Fowlers, and Holland took the inspiration for some of the series' earliest characters from his own London family and background.
 Ian's original character outline as written by Smith and Holland appeared in an abridged form in their book, EastEnders: The Inside Story.